ant-design/ant-design-web3/docs/guide/quick-start.md

 # Quick Start

 > Before you start, it is recommended to learn [React](https://react.dev) first, and install and configure [Node.js](https://nodejs.org/) v16 or above correctly.
 The official guide assumes that you have a medium knowledge of HTML, CSS and JavaScript, and have basically mastered the correct development method of React family bucket.
+This guide assumes that you have initialized a project with React framework such as [Next.js](https://nextjs.org/) or [umi](https://umijs.org/).

 ## Install dependencies